Crystal Mall (Connecticut): History

+Decline and redevelopment

 The Sears anchor store closed in January 2019.

 On January 6, 2021, Macy's announced their anchor store would close by March 21.
 On November 1, 2021, it was reported that the building had been sold to a development firm.

+Simon Property Group placed the Crystal Mall in Waterford, CT, into special servicing around late 2021, eventually handing it back to the lender as part of broader actions on struggling properties, with General Dynamics Electric Boat acquiring the property in late 2025 to convert it into an office campus, effectively marking the end of its retail life and marking a significant shift for the property from SPG's portfolio.
+Crystal Mall ranked last in Simon Property Group's portfolio at the time, which, upon sending to special servicing, immediately increased their portfolio numbers due to Crystal Mall dragging down their bottom line.

 The Bed Bath & Beyond store closed in January 2023, as the chain filed for bankruptcy and ceased operations.

-The Christmas Tree Shops store closed in August, 2023, when that chain went out of business.
+The Christmas Tree Shops store closed in August 2023, following the chain's bankruptcy that June.

 JCPenney closed on May 25, 2024, leaving the mall with no anchors and cementing its status as a dead mall.